Geological history of Mars: Absolute ages

-The primary technique for calibrating the ages to the Common Era calendar is radiometric dating.
-Combinations of different radioactive materials can improve the uncertainty in an age estimate based on any one isotope.

-By using stratigraphic principles, rock units' ages can usually only be determined relative to each other.
-For example, knowing that Mesozoic rock strata making up the Cretaceous System lie on top of (and are therefore younger than) rocks of the Jurassic System reveals nothing about how long ago the Cretaceous or Jurassic Periods were.
-Other methods, such as radiometric dating, are needed to determine absolute ages in geologic time.
-Generally, this is only known for rocks on the Earth.
-Absolute ages are also known for selected rock units of the Moon based on samples returned to Earth.
+On Earth, the primary method for calibrating geological ages to a calendar is radiometric dating.
+Combining the constraints from multiple different radioisotope systems can improve the precision in an age estimate.
+Using stratigraphic principles, the ages of geological units can usually only be determined relative to each other.
+For example, Mesozoic rock strata making up the Cretaceous system lie on top of rocks of the Jurassic system, so the Cretaceous is more recent than the Jurassic.
+However, this tells us nothing about how long ago either the Cretaceous or Jurassic periods were, only their relative order.
+Absolute ages from radiometric dating are required to calibrate the stratigraphic sequence.
+This requires laboratory analysis of physical samples retrieved from locations with known stratigraphy, which is generally only possible for rocks on Earth.
+A small number of absolute ages have also been determined for rock units on the Moon, from which samples have been returned to Earth.
+Lunar relative ages are provided by crater counting.
+Although the number of calibration points is small, this has allowed the derivation of an approximate dating system for the Moon.

-Assigning absolute ages to rock units on Mars is much more problematic.
+Assigning absolute ages to rock units on Mars is far more problematic.
 Numerous attempts have been made over the years to determine an absolute Martian chronology (timeline) by comparing estimated impact cratering rates for Mars to those on the Moon.
 If the rate of impact crater formation on Mars by crater size per unit area over geologic time (the production rate or flux) is known with precision, then crater densities also provide a way to determine absolute ages.
 Unfortunately, practical difficulties in crater counting and uncertainties in estimating the flux still create huge uncertainties in the ages derived from these methods.
 Martian meteorites have provided datable samples that are consistent with ages calculated thus far, but the locations on Mars from where the meteorites came (provenance) are unknown, limiting their value as chronostratigraphic tools.
 Absolute ages determined by crater density should therefore be taken with some skepticism.